bradleymoore111/chess-engine/README.md

 	Same for opposite color
 		(Optional Check transposition table)

-	Do up to Nth ply, then ping evaluation program with board
+	Do up to Nth ply, then ping evaluation program with board // Might be 4 or 5, as after that it's in the millions

 	(Optional pruning, use top N branches)
 	(Optional pruning, if move is not above a certain threshold for evalution, EG. all branches that are within 4 points of top branch, everything below would be useless)

 	Go back to "Do up to Nth..." as needed

 	Stop at time constraint, or depth constraint